Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability exists in OpenBao's LDAP authentication method when the usernameasalias=true parameter is set.
-In this configuration, the system uses the caller-supplied username verbatim without proper normalization, which can lead to inconsistencies in entity alias assignment.
-The vulnerability has a CVSS v3.1 base score of 6.5, with the vector string CVSS:3.1/AV:N/AC:L/PR:H/UI:N/S:U/C:H/I:H/A:N, indicating network vector attack with low complexity but requiring high privileges (GitHub Advisory).
+The vulnerability stems from the LDAP authentication method's handling of entity aliases when username_as_alias=true is enabled.
+In this configuration, the system uses the caller-supplied username verbatim without proper normalization, creating a security bypass condition.
+The vulnerability has been assigned a CVSS v3.1 score of 6.5 (Medium) with the vector string CVSS:3.1/AV:N/AC:L/PR:H/UI:N/S:U/C:H/I:H/A:N, indicating network accessibility with low attack complexity but requiring high privileges (NVD).

 Source: This report was generated using AI